proggga/ham_radio_exam/zettelkasten/Antenna Tuning Unit (ATU).md

 # Antenna Tuning Unit (ATU)

-An **ATU**, also known as an Antenna Tuner, Transmatch, or Matchbox, is a device placed between the transmitter and the feedline.
+An **ATU**, also known as an [[Antenna & Tower Safety|Antenna]] Tuner, Transmatch, or Matchbox, is a device placed between the transmitter and the feedline.

 ## Function
 It acts as an adjustable impedance transformer.